KJmistry/Cpp_programming/mdFiles/cpp_basics.md

     ref = 20;                   // Value of x is now changed to 20
     x = 30;                     // Value of x is now changed to 30
 ```

-### Application of Reference in Cpp

-- Modify the passed parameters in a function
-- Avoiding a copy of large structures (if we pass without reference the new copy will be creared)
-- In For Each Loop to modify all objects
-- For Each Loop to avoid the copy of objects
-- function can be accessed using references

-### Difference Between Reference and Pointer

-- A pointer can be declared as void but a reference can never be void For example
-- The pointer variable has n-levels/multiple levels of indirection i.e. single-pointer, double-pointer, triple-pointer.
-Whereas, the reference variable has only one/single level of indirection.
-- Reference variables cannot be updated.
-- Reference variable is an internal pointer.
-  (Since it can access the same memory location** as the variable of which it is a reference, a reference variable is internally implemented as a pointer.)
-- Declaration of a Reference variable is preceded with the ‘&’ symbol __(***but do not read it as “address of”)__.

-### Limitations of References

-- Once a reference is created, it cannot be later made to reference another object; it cannot be reset.
-This is often done with pointers.
-- References cannot be NULL.
-Pointers are often made NULL to indicate that they are not pointing to any valid thing.
-- A reference must be initialized when declared.
-There is no such restriction with pointers.

-Due to the above limitations, references in C++ cannot be used for implementing data structures like Linked List, Tree, etc.

-### Advatanges of using Reference Variables

-__Safer__: Since references must be initialized, wild references like wild pointers are unlikely to exist.
-__Easier to use__: References don’t need a dereferencing operator to access the value.
-Members of an object reference can be accessed with the dot operator (‘.’), unlike pointers where the arrow operator (->) is needed.